Emperor Wen of Sui: Early life

 During the reign of Emperor Ming's brother Emperor Wu, Yang Jian was further promoted in military authority.
 After Yang Zhong's death in 568, he inherited the title of Duke of Sui.
 In 573, Emperor Wu took Yang Jian's daughter Yang Lihua to be the wife and crown princess of his son Yuwen Yun the Crown Prince, and further honored Yang Jian.

-However, Yang Jian was suspected to had treasonous intentions due to his unusual appearance.
+However, Yang Jian was suspected to have treasonous intentions due to his unusual appearance.
 Both Emperor Wu's brother Yuwen Xian, the Prince of Qi and the general Wang Gui (王軌) have suggested that Emperor Wu execute Yang Jian, but Emperor Wu rejected.
 To avoid trouble, Yang Jian tried to hide his talents.

 It was not until 575 when Emperor Wu involved Yang Jian in a major campaign against rival Northern Qi.
 Yang Jian also participated in the 576–577 campaign that saw Emperor Wu being able to destroy Northern Qi and seize its territory.

 In 578, Emperor Wu died, and Yuwen Yun took the throne as Emperor Xuan.
 While he created Yang Jian's daughter Crown Princess Yang empress, he suspected Yang Jian deeply, although he made Yang Jian the minister of defense.

 In 579, Emperor Xuan passed the throne to his young son Yuwen Chan (by his concubine Consort Zhu Manyue), who became Emperor Jing, while Emperor Xuan became the retired emperor (with the title of "Emperor Tianyuan" (Tianyuan Huangdi), but continued to exercise imperial powers.

 On one occasion, Emperor Xuan became so suspicious of Yang Jian that he threatened, "I will surely slaughter your clan!"
 He summoned Yang Jian to the palace, instructing that he be killed if his expressions revealed any sign of concern.
 However, Yang Jian arrived without betraying any emotions and avoided execution.